Job Hunting Guides: Top 5 Tips To Get Call Backs For Great Jobs 🐆

 He’ll send across his list to the hiring manager and turn his attention to the other 24 jobs he’s got to fill this month.

-Job Hunting Tips: Why are you not getting call backs from companies?
+Job Hunting Guides: Why are you not getting callbacks from companies?

 - A passive recruitment system built on the false belief that talented people will do anything to work for them when in reality they are not that fussed